marcelduin/Micrio.Blogpost.wasm-v3/README.md

 Since I was replacing modules inside the Micrio JavaScript client instead of working from scratch, I had to first remove all old JS-based rendering code (the *twin engine*), and then make the *glue* discussed earlier, linking the WebAssembly program as transparently as possible to the existing internal Micrio JS APIs.

-Not only was this a fun thing to do, it was also a great sanity check of the entire Micrio JS architecture; there was too much rendering logic in modules where it wasn't supposed to be!
+Not only was this a fun thing to do, it was also a great sanity check of the entire Micrio JS architecture, seeing if there was rendering logic in places where it wasn't supposed to be.

 After removing all last tidbits and placing the code full of `// TODO: FIX ME FOR WASM` comments, it was time to use the newly created `Micrio.WASM` module, which exposed all of the previous render functions to the rest of the client, this time handled by WebAssembly.